Why do we eat chocolate eggs at Easter?

 Eggs are a potent symbol of life, renewal and rebirth dating back millennia.
 The egg was adopted by early Christians as a symbol of the resurrection of Jesus Christ on Easter.
 The hard shell of the egg represents the tomb and the emerging chick represents Jesus, whose resurrection conquered death.
 The tradition of eating eggs on Easter is tied to Lent, the six-week period before Easter during which Christians traditionally abstained from all animal products, including meat, dairy and eggs.

-Answered by Dave Roos.
+Answered by Dave Roos for Brain Dump.

 For more science and technology articles, pick up the latest copy of How It Works from all good retailers or from our website now.
 If you have a tablet or smartphone, you can also download the digital version onto your iOS or Android device.
 To make sure you never miss an issue of How It Works magazine, subscribe today!